gem5bootcamp/2024/slides/02-Using-gem5/04-cores.md

 ## Let's start with Atomic CPU

-`cpu_type` in cores.py should already be set to Atomic
+`cpu_type` in cores.py should already be set to Atomic.

 ```python
 # Comment out the cpu_types you don't want to use and